HarryPaniccc/DnD/Session Notes/Eclipse/Session 11 - Castle Sungrand.md

 [[Canon Valaris]] is acting as an advisor to [[Lord Margit Tormon|Margit Tormon]]'s army

 ##### **ENCOUNTER**: Wraith assasins - 3 X Wraiths in the night
+The wraiths are [[Kalir Windguard]] and her followers.
+She still wears her [[Ring of Protection]], making her harder to slay.
+The wraiths will attack at midnight.